 Kindly complete the questionnaire by ticking you most appropriate answer.
-All responses will - be treated with confidentiality.
+All responses will be treated with confidentiality.

-Do not write your name
+Do not write your name me

 Set

 Male Female

 2 Age

 7-10years

 11-15yrs

 16-20yrs

 21-25yrs

 3. class

-Lowe primary
+Lowe primary]

-Upper primary
+Upper primary]

-4 Do you feel encouraged at school?
+4 Do you feel encoura ged at school?

+Yes 🔄 No 🗆

+7. Is the school enviro nment conducive for your learning?

+Yes 🛄 No

+8. Does the communit y support your education?

+Yes 🗔 No.

+9. Is there gender bias ness in the resources you are using a

 Yes No

-7. Is the school environment conducive for your learning?

-Yes No.

-8. Does the community support your education?

-Yes No

-9. Is there gender biasness in the resources you are using at school?

-Yes No 10.
-Does poverty affect you learning?
+10. Does poverty affect t you learning?

 Yes No